mavarveg/mavarveg/README.md

 <--Profile https://mavarveg.github.io/react-app

-- 🔭 I’m currently working on Promerica Financial Corporation TI
+- 🔭 I’m currently working on HatchWork Enterprise
-- ⚡ Systems Engineer with 9+ years of experience in software development with high levels of productivity, scalability, and maintainability.
-Good skills in agile practices, learning new technologies, proactive, fast learning, and a team player.
+- ⚡ I’m a computer science engineer, with over 9 years of professional experience, and passionate about creating awesome software products, and productive tools with a strong focus on performance and scalability.
+I’ve worked for different companies and industries as a back-end and/or front-end developer on multiple projects, focused on JavaScript Stack and/or Microsoft stack, and cloud services like AWS and Azure.
+I have good knowledge and experience of the Software Development Life Cycle, Scrum, TDD, and design patterns, with a strong track record of quickly adapting to new projects and teams, eager to learn and make an impact on the people, project, and my company.

 -->